CJicey/pdf-extractor/README.md

 Step 2.)
 Now before going to the exe and fully installing on your computer make a new folder in program files called "Tesseract-OCR".

 Step 3.)
-Then go to the exe installer and fully install Tesseract on your computer and make sure the file path looks like this "C:\\Program Files\\Tesseract-OCR\\tesseract.exe"
+Then go to the exe installer and fully install Tesseract on your computer and make sure the file path looks like this "C:\\Program Files\\Tesseract-OCR"

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------